rolandjansky/athena/Reconstruction/Jet/BoostedJetTaggers/README_SFprovider.md

 1. Associated trimmed truth jet is matched to truth Z boson by dR<0.75
 2. Trimmed truth jet mass satisfies 60 < mJ < 110GeV

+* FatjetTruthLabel::Hbb
+1. Associated trimmed truth jet is matched to truth H boson by dR<0.75
+2. GhostBHadronsFinalCount is greater than 1

 * FatjetTruthLabel::other_From_t
 If trimmed truth jet is matched to truth top quark but does not satisfy the additional requirements above, FatjetTruthLabel::other_From_t is decorated.

 * FatjetTruthLabel::other_From_V
 If trimmed truth jet is matched to truth W or Z but does not satisfy the additional requirements above, FatjetTruthLabel::other_From_V is decorated.

+* FatjetTruthLabel::other_From_H
+If trimmed truth jet is matched to truth Hbut does not satisfy the additional requirements above, FatjetTruthLabel::other_From_H is decorated.

 * FatjetTruthLabel::unknown
 All jets not satisfying the above are defined as FatjetTruthLabel::unknown.